simonswine/kube-latency/README.md

 # kube-latency

-This is a simple little tools, that help to measure bandwidth and latency in a kubernetes Pod Network.
+This is a simple little tool, that helps to measure bandwidth and latency in a kubernetes Pod Network.

 ![Screenshot Grafana](contrib/screenshots/grafana.png)

 ## Tests

-These tests are excuted on every node (through a DaemonSet) every 10 seconds
+These tests are excuted on every Node (through a DaemonSet) every 10 seconds

 * Test `/ping` all other Pods (5 times)
 * Download `/data` (16MBytes) from one randomly selected node

-The result of the tests is tagged with zone, node and pod information and scraped by prometheus.
-The result can graphed using Grafana.
+The result of the tests is tagged with Zone, Node and Pod information and scraped by Prometheus.
+The results can graphed using Grafana.

 ## Example test case